snwfdhmp/llm/README.md

 | bard                         | Google Bard                                     | 🔄      |
 | orca                         | Orca by Microsoft                               | 🔄     |

-Other models can be installed using the `--add` option.
+Other models can be installed using the `--install` command.

 ## Getting started